evandroforks/StringReverseRestfull/README.md

    1. On the opened page, select `Use Tomcat installation (takes control of Tomcat installation)` under `Server Locations`
    1. Press `Ctrl+S` to save the changes and close the page

-Opcional steps for admin access on the Tomcat 9 Servlet Container:
+Optional steps for admin access on the Tomcat 9 Servlet Container:
 1. On the Eclipse Project Explorer tab/view, select the `Tomcat 9.0 Server at localhost-config`
    1. Select and open the file `tomcat-users.xml` as plain text and add the following contents
       ```